Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 Pyramid Lake Lahontan Cutthroat Trout – Extinct to Thriving

-The Pyramid Lake Lahontan Cutthroat Trout are North America’s largest native trout species.
-This stunning lake sits on the Paiute Indian Reservation, 40 miles northeast of Reno, Nevada.
+The Pyramid Lake Lahontan Cutthroat Trout is the largest native trout species in North America.
+Pyramid Lake, located on the Paiute Indian Reservation about 40 miles northeast of Reno, Nevada, is one of the most unique fisheries in the world.

-A breathtaking desert oasis, Pyramid Lake is the last remnant of ancient Lake Lahontan, which formed during the Ice Age 2.5 million years ago.
-At its peak 12,700 years ago, Lake Lahontan covered over 8,500 square miles across Nevada, California, and Oregon.
+Pyramid Lake is the last remnant of ancient Lake Lahontan, which formed over 2.5 million years ago during the Ice Age.
+At its peak around 12,700 years ago, Lake Lahontan covered more than 8,500 square miles across Nevada, California, and Oregon.

-Pyramid Lake is more than a fishing destination—it’s a unique ecosystem with stunning turquoise waters, a striking desert backdrop, and a 2,600-acre bird sanctuary.
-Home to diverse species like eagles, ospreys, and white pelicans, it offers breathtaking wildlife encounters.
+Pyramid Lake is more than just a fishing destination — it is a thriving ecosystem with striking turquoise waters, dramatic desert landscapes, and a 2,600-acre bird sanctuary.

 - Lahontan Cutthroat Trout